nicolaCirillo/ate-it/subtask_b.md

 ---
 ## Overview

-From the list of unique extracted terms, participants must group together those terms that refer to the same underlying concept.
+From the list of unique extracted terms, **participants must cluster together those terms that refer to the same underlying concept**.
 For example, *“raccolta porta a porta”* and *“raccolta domiciliare”* should be placed in the same cluster.

 - Each cluster should represent a single, coherent concept within the waste management domain.